gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.

 Across the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members intended to remain in the group.
-This avoids affecting the retrieval of public keys from the Group Manager and the verification of group messages.
+This avoids affecting the retrieval of authentication credentials from the Group Manager and the verification of group messages.

 The Group Manager MUST support the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}}, as per the detailed use defined in {{sending-rekeying-msg}} of this document.
 Future specifications may define how this application profile can use alternative group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
 The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Joining Response messages (see {{ssec-join-resp}}).